 Main Contest Rules

 – The main AMV Contest is an all-ages audience showing.
 A good general rule for content is that if the song cannot be played on the radio without edits (bleeps or omission of certain words), contains sexual genitalia (no hentai) or has extreme violence, then it’s not acceptable for the main contest.
-Note that the administration and AMV staff of MTAC reserve the right to determine what constitutes “extreme” content.
+Note that the MTAC Convention Administration and MTAC AMV Contest Staff reserve the right to determine what constitutes “extreme” content.

 – The entries may include as a video source:

-Please keep in mind when you submit a music video to our contest that you are submitting to a Japanese anime convention.
+Please keep in mind when you submit a music video to our contest that you are submitting to a Japanese anime/culture convention.

-– With the exception of trailer and TV commercial parody AMVs, at least 80% of the submission’s audio must be a continuous song or music track.
-Spoken Japanese openings or endings are allowed, but overlaying of Japanese or English audio that is not part of the original song/music is not.
+– With the exception of Movie Trailer Parody and TV Commercial Parody AMVs, at least 80% of the submission’s audio must be a continuous song or music track.
+Spoken openings or endings are allowed, but overlaying Japanese or English audio track(s) that are not a part of the original song/music track(s) is not allowed.

-– There is a time limit of 30 seconds minimum and 6 minutes maximum.
-Anything beyond 6 minutes may be acceptable at the AMV Contest Coordinators’ discretion.
+– There is a time limit of 1 minute minimum and 6 minutes maximum per video.
+Any music video entry beyond 6 minutes may be acceptable at the AMV Contest Coordinators’ discretion.

-– Because of the nature of the video judging, MTAC Convention Staff are allowed to enter their own qualifying anime music videos unless they are participating in the coordination or judging of the AMV contest.
+– Because of the nature of the video judging, MTAC Convention Staff and Volunteers are allowed to enter their own qualifying video entries, unless they are actively participating in the coordination or judging of the AMV contest.

 All submissions become the property of the Middle Tennessee’s Anime Convention and/or its assigns, and will not be returned to the submitter.
 Please do not send in your only copy of your video submission.

-All submissions may be used for display and promotional purposes.
+All submissions received may be used for convention display and promotional purposes.
 All videos entered will be considered to be cleared for this purpose.

 MTAC Extreme AMV Contest